 Kissing bugs carry a parasite called Trypanosoma cruzi.
-They pick up this parasite by feeding on an infected person or animal.
+They pick up this parasite by feeding on a person or an animal with a T. cruzi infection.
 The parasite then lives in the kissing bug’s intestines and feces.

-If feces containing this parasite get inside your body, you become infected.
-The infection is called Chagas disease.
+If feces containing the T. cruzi parasite get inside your body, you’ll develop an infection known as Chagas disease.

-Kissing bugs are nocturnal.
-This means they come out at night to feed.
-Usually the person is sleeping, and the bite doesn’t hurt.
-You may not even know you’ve been bitten.
+Kissing bugs are nocturnal, which means they come out at night to feed.
+Kissing bugs usually bite people when they’re sleeping.
+The bites don’t hurt, and you may not even know you’ve been bitten.

 Kissing bugs bite by injecting saliva that has an anesthetic property into the skin.
-It typically takes between 20 and 30 minutes for a bug to feed.
-The bug may bite anywhere from 2 to 15 times.
-Typically, the bug will bite a person on their face.
+It typically takes between 20 and 30 minutes for the bugs to feed.

 Most people don’t have a skin reaction when a kissing bug bites them.
-The bite looks like any other bug bite except there’s usually a cluster of bites together in one spot.
+The bite isn’t distinctive, either.
+It looks like any other bug bite, except there’s usually a cluster of bites together in one spot.

-People who are sensitive to the bug’s saliva, may experience a reaction to the bite.
-This is usually only mild itching, redness, and swelling, but occasionally, a kissing bug bite causes a severe allergic reaction.
+People who are sensitive to the kissing bug’s saliva may experience a reaction to the bite.
+This is usually only mild itching, redness, and swelling.
+Occasionally, a kissing bug bite causes a severe localized allergic reaction.

-After the kissing bug bites and feeds on a person’s blood, kissing bugs defecate.
-An infection can occur if the feces enter the body through the mouth nose or eyes or any opening in the skin.
-This can happen if you scratch or touch the bite and accidentally transfer the feces.
-Feces can also get in through the bite.
-Scratching or rubbing the bite increases the chances of this happening.
+After a kissing bug bites you and feeds on your blood, the bug defecates.
+An infection can occur if the feces enter the body through your mouth, your nose, your eyes, or an opening in your skin.
+The feces can also enter your skin if you scratch or touch the bite and accidentally transfer the feces.

 The first few weeks of the infection are what’s known as the acute phase.
 Most people have no symptoms or only very mild flu-like symptoms.
 These can include fever, body aches, a rash, and swollen glands.
 The symptoms are a reaction to the high number of parasites circulating in the blood.

-The symptoms improve without treatment as the number of parasites in the bloodstream decreases.
+Symptoms improve — even without treatment — as the number of parasites in the bloodstream decreases.
 This is the chronic phase.
-The parasite is still in the body, but most people don’t have any more symptoms.
+T. cruzi is still in the body, but most people don’t have symptoms.